The previous names:

 Brest Millennium Monument was opened on July 25, 2009.
 That is the main landmark at the intersection of Sovietskaya Street and Gogol Street

-The warriors of Brest at the history-making battlefield of Grunwald or the First Battle of Tannenberg, in Lithuanian Žalgiris
+The warriors of Brest at the pivotal battlefield of Grunwald or the First Battle of Tannenberg, (in Lithuanian) Žalgiris

-That was Brest, where the first book (Brest Bible) was printed in the land.
+That was Brest, where the first book (Brest Bible) was printed in the country.

 The picture was taken during a reenactment on the Day of the City.

-Old trees by the monument were uprooted in 2008.
-Young trees appeared in the street after the Millennium reconstruction.
-Among species, quite new for Brest, you will see hereabouts golden chain (Laburnum) that is native to temperate and subtropical Eurasia.
-Laburnums bear yellow flowers, similar in structure to those of the pea, in late spring.
+In 2008, the old trees by the monument were uprooted.
+Young trees appeared in the street in the course of the Millennium reconstruction.
+Among species, quite rare for Brest, you will find hereabouts golden chain (Laburnum) that is native to temperate and subtropical Eurasia.
+Laburnums bear yellow flowers, similar in structure to those of the pea, in late spring in Brest.

 The Laburnum trees here are quite small for the time being.
-Despite cold winters the trees withstood frosts.
-The first flowers appeared in the street in May 2010.
+The trees withstood frosts in Brest.
+Their first flowers appeared in May 2010.

 Reenactment on June 21,2012